MicrosoftDocs/sdk-api/sdk-api-src/content/minwinbase/ns-minwinbase-_reason_context.md

 A union that consists of either a <b>Detailed</b> structure or a string.

-#### SimpleReasonString

-A non-localized string that describes the reason for the power request.

 ### -field Reason.Detailed

 A structure that identifies a localizable string resource to describe the reason for the power